The benchmark for agents that run the experiment — not just propose it.

 Scientist's carry-over

-Each step starts from the scientist's ground-truth output for the prior step, isolating per-step skill.
+Each stage starts from the scientist's own output for the prior stage, isolating per-stage skill.

 Coverage

-University of Scientific Workflow is collected by going to the scientists themselves.
+University of Scientific Workflow is collected by going to the scientists themselves — deploy-first, and driven by the problems they actually need solved.
 Sparse domains are where your contribution counts most.

 Protein Engineering